dact-chant/PyCantus/docs/source/development_docs.md

 For more detailed documentation of the methods, see the `volpiano/utils.py` module.

 #### Data related attributes
+Here we see attributes. until some modification of `volpiano`, same to what is in `Chant` record directly, having these here should just make things more convenient for working with melodies (e.g. when we want to take only list of melodies from corpus while not being interested in source information in such situation, while still being able to get it form `chantlink` when needed).

+- `volpiano (str)`: The melody encoded in volpiano notation.
+- `chantlink (str)`: URL link directly to the chant entry in the external database.
+- `cantus_id (str)`: The Cantus ID associated with the chant.
+- `raw_volpiano (str)`: The original volpiano string before any processing.
+- `mode (str)`: Mode of the melody (e.g., "1").

 #### Functional attributes
+- `locked (bool)`: Indicates if the object is locked for editing.

 #### Methods
+These are mostly wrappers for methods from `volpiano.utils` being applied to `Melody.volpiano`.

 ## Loaders + validation